 Collect Your Cooking Oil

 If you’re not already collecting leftover cooking oil in a container beside the stove (just like Grandma!), chances are your drain has some substantial buildup.
 Even though it’s liquid, oil, like grease, clings to pipes in small particles that latch onto each other, collecting until you have a clogged drain — or worse.
-In fact, cooking oil and kitchen grease are a major cause of clogged sewer pipes.
+In fact, cooking oil and kitchen grease are a major cause of fatbergs that clog sewer pipes.

-Plumbers will tell you to pour leftover cooking oil and grease in an old can, jar, or plastic jug, and when it’s cooled, just seal the container and toss it in the trash.
+Plumbers will tell you to pour leftover cooking oil and grease into an old can, jar, or plastic jug, and when it’s cooled, just seal the container and toss it in the trash.
 But there’s an alternative to throwing it out.

 Recycle Cooking Oil for Alternative Fuel

 That’s right, your used cooking oil can be refined into an alternative fuel, or biofuel, that burns clean in most diesel engines.
 While many commercial facilities already contribute substantial supplies of oil for recycling, some programs invite households to recycle their excess cooking oil as well.

 Use Earth911 Recycling Search to find a recycling location near you that accepts cooking oil.
 Also, some biofuel or biodiesel companies may provide additional drop-off locations around food-related holidays, such as Thanksgiving, so take advantage.